OpenSourceEconomics/ose-course-projects/projects/index.rst

 Replication Projects
 ====================

-A typical replication notebook has the following structure:

-* presentation of baseline article with proper citation and brief summary

-* using causal graphs to illustrate the authors' identification strategy

-* replication of selected key results

-* critical assessment of quality

-* independent contribution, e.g. additional external evidence, robustness checks, visualization

-There might be good reason to deviate from this structure.
-If so, please simply document your reasoning and go ahead.
-Please use the opportunity to review other student projects for some inspiration as well.
+You can replicate and extend a research article related to the topics of the course.
+A typical replication notebook starts with presenting the baseline article, reproducing selected key results, critical assessment of quality, and an independent contribution such as robustness check and visualizations.

 ======================
 Collaboration Projects